openclimatefix/nowcasting_dataset/README.md

 sudo apt install libgl1-mesa-glx  # For optical flow
 ```

+A (probably older) version is also available through `pip install nowcasting-dataset`

 # Testing

 To test using the small amount of data stored in this repo: `py.test -s`